 Sutton vs Carshalton rivalry

-This is another fixture that is built on geography and a number of lower division meetings over the years.
-There is less than 3 miles between the two clubs meaning non-League bragging rights have long been on the line.
+Sutton vs Carshalton is another fixture that is built on geography and several lower-division meetings over the years.
+There are less than 3 miles between the two clubs meaning non-League bragging rights have long been on the line.
 Recent times though have seen Sutton United pull ahead giving them plenty to boast about.

 Sutton vs Kingstonian rivalry

 Finally, we have the Kingstonian rivalry.
-Again, this is all about being in close proximity with just over 5 miles between the clubs.
+Again, this is all about being near just over 5 miles between the clubs.

 Record Attendance